Super Bowl XXXI: Green Bay Packers

 After winning Super Bowl II after the 1967 regular season, the Packers became a losing team for much of the 1970s and 1980s, only making the playoffs in 1972 and the strike-shortened 1982 season.
 In addition to having the reputation of being a poor team, the Packers were unable to attract good players because many did not want to play in Green Bay's cold winter climate for a small market team.

 All that changed when former San Francisco 49ers offensive coordinator Mike Holmgren became the Packers head coach in 1992.
 During his first year, the team improved to a 9–7 regular season record, barely missing the playoffs.
 One of the significant players on the 1992 Packers team was second-year quarterback Brett Favre, who spent his rookie season as a third-string quarterback for the Atlanta Falcons.
-During a September 20, 1992 game against the Cincinnati Bengals, Favre replaced injured starter Don Majkowski and proceeded to lead the team to a comeback victory.
+During a September 20, 1992, game against the Cincinnati Bengals, Favre replaced injured starter Don Majkowski and proceeded to lead the team to a comeback victory.
 Afterwards, Favre became the starter for the rest of that season and held that position with the Packers until his purported retirement and subsequent conditional trade to the New York Jets in 2008 (followed by a departure for Minnesota in 2009).

 Green Bay then made the playoffs in the 1993, 1994, and the 1995 seasons.
 As Holmgren, Favre, and the Packers continued to win, they were able to attract impact free agents like veteran defensive end Reggie White, nicknamed the "Minister of Defense", who joined the team in 1993.

 In 1996, the Packers posted an NFC-best 13–3 regular season record after winning eight of their first nine games to start the season.
 After losing two straight games in November, they finished off the regular season winning their remaining five games, including dominating wins over two playoff teams: the Denver Broncos, 41–6, and the Minnesota Vikings, 38–10.
 The Packers' defense also led the league in both fewest points and yards allowed.
 They allowed 210 points and also scored an NFL-best 456 points, becoming the first team since the 1972 Miami Dolphins to score the most points in the league and allow the fewest.
 They set an NFL record with seven wins by at least 25 points.

 Favre won the NFL Most Valuable Player Award for the second straight season after throwing for 3,899 yards and an NFC record 39 touchdown passes during the 1996 regular season, with only 13 interceptions.
-His 39 touchdown passes was the third-highest total in league history at that time.
+His 39 touchdown passes were the third-highest total in league history at that time.
 Favre was also a good runner, ranking third on the team with 136 rushing yards and scoring 2 touchdowns.